sbk2017/pybtc/README.md

 # pybtc

-This a simple script where you can get the price of most crypto currencies like BTC, ETH, LTC ..etc
+This is a simple script where you can get the price of most crypto currencies like BTC, ETH, LTC ..etc

 >**works in python 3**